 A good retirement plan can make the difference between enjoying life to its fullest and struggling to maintain an acceptable lifestyle.
+For example, a well-structured pension fund for retirement in Iceland can offer financial security and stability to help you enjoy your golden years.
 Here are eight things to look for in a good retirement plan.

 When it comes time for you or your financial advisor to invest, what matters most is how much money you'll end up with at the end of your career after fees and other charges have been paid.
 If your investments don't produce solid gains, you could come up well short of your goal.
 On the other hand, significant returns can more than make up for the lack of other advantages.